-DIETHYLENE GLYCOL is a by-product of ethylene glycol (Mono Ethylene Glycol) production, just like triethylene glycol (CAS 112-27-6).
-It is an oxygenated, polar, hygroscopic solvent with very slow evaporation and miscible with water.
-It appears as a practically odorless, colorless liquid.
+DIETHYLENE GLYCOL is a by-product of the manufacture of ethylene glycol (Mono Ethylene Glycol), as is triethylene glycol (CAS 112-27-6).
+It is an oxygenated, polar, hygroscopic solvent with very slow evaporation and is miscible with water.
+It appears as a colorless, practically odorless liquid.

-It is mainly used for coatings, detergents and printing inks, hydraulic oils or as raw materials for the manufacture of polyurethane or unsaturated polyester resins.
+It is primarily used for coatings, detergents, and printing inks, hydraulic oils, or as raw materials for the manufacture of polyurethane or unsaturated polyester resins.
 It improves coalescence in latex paints and varnishes.
-In formulations for cleaning solutions, it offers a very good solubilizing effect.
+In cleaning solution formulations, it offers a very good solubilizing effect.

-We offer it for sale exclusively to professionals, in 20-liter canisters and 200-liter drums.
+We offer it for sale exclusively to professionals, in 20-liter containers and 200-liter drums.

 MAIN FUNCTIONS